travetto/travetto/module/base/README.md

 The needed functionality cannot be loaded until `init.action` executes, and so must be required only at that time.

 ## Util
-Simple functions for providing a minimal facisimile to `lodash`, but without all the weight.
+Simple functions for providing a minimal facsimile to [`lodash`](https://lodash.com), but without all the weight.
 Currently `util` only includes:

 * `isPrimitive(el: any)` determines if `el` is a `string`, `boolean`, `number` or `RegExp`
 * `isPlainObject(obj: any)` determines if the obj is a simple object